How to use stateful virtualization to trick product managers into focusing on what’s important

 In one of our less glamorous sprint reviews, one of the product managers showed frustration with our team’s demo, as we could only show the newly-implemented features/services individually and not the end-to-end workflow.
 The reasoning for this was simply because not enough functionality had been implemented yet to link the data across the different services.
 For that particular user story, the product manager didn’t care to see the individual pieces of the puzzle, he wanted to see the pieces put together as a whole: the business logic.

 So, this being a company that makes software testing tools, we used one of them to give our product manager what he wanted.
 And since then, we’ve leveraged service virtualization (Don't know what that is?
-Read more in my colleague's blog here) in a lot of our demos and in our overall workflow.
+Read more about service virtualization) in a lot of our demos and in our overall workflow.
 Service virtualization enables us to use virtual services to represent unavailable services that are still in development by other teams working in different sprint cadences.
 It allows us to stand up “intelligent stubs” that exhibit realistic dependency behavior or completely fictitious behavior to suit our needs.
 By simulating the portions of our demos that are unavailable, we can give product management demos that show entire workflows to get the feedback we need, without getting hung up on the pieces that are out of scope.

 Service Virtualization with the Data Repository CRUD Tool